 Blitzer has authored two books, "Between Washington and Jerusalem: A Reporter's Notebook" (Oxford University Press, 1985) and "Territory of Lies" (Harper and Row, 1989)-cited by The New York Times Book Review as one of the most notable books of 1989.

 Blitzer earned a bachelor of arts degree in history from the State University of New York at Buffalo and a master of arts degree in international relations from the Johns Hopkins University School of Advanced International Studies in Washington, D.C.
-In addition, Blitzer has numerous honorary degrees from educational institutions across the country, including George Washington University in Washington, D.C.; State University of New York at Buffalo; Catholic University in Washington, D.C. and Pennsylvania State University in State College, Pa.
+In addition, Blitzer has numerous honorary degrees from educational institutions across the country, including The George Washington University in Washington, D.C.; State University of New York at Buffalo; the Catholic University of America in Washington, D.C; Howard University in Washington, D.C., and Pennsylvania State University in State College, Pa.